oracle-samples/cloud-asset-fusion-serverless-vbcs-sample/README.md

 ## Contributing
 `Serverless SaaS Extensions using Oracle Functions` is an open source project.
 See [CONTRIBUTING](./CONTRIBUTING.md) for details.
-Oracle gratefully acknowledges the contributions to <project name> that have been made by the community. contributing.md contributing.md -&nbspThis website is for sale! -&nbspcontributing Resources and Information.
+Oracle gratefully acknowledges the contributions to `Serverless SaaS Extensions using Oracle Functions` that have been made by the community.
-This website is for sale! contributing.md is your first and best source for all of the information you’re looking for.
-From general topics to more of what you would expect to find here, contributing.md has it all.
-We hope you find what you are searching for!

 ## Security
 For more information on security please see [SECURITY.md](SECURITY.md)